Here’s something we were never taught in school: Success comes from knowing how to sell yourself.

 But a select few do something different.
 They pull out a document with things they’ve found in my business that they can improve…and details on exactly how to do it.

 As the business owner or hiring manager, this document is the most compelling menu I’ll ever receive.
-It’s a list of problems I already know about, that they’ve identified them from the outside, and a list of potential solutions.
+It’s a list of problems I already know about, that they’ve identified from the outside, and a list of potential solutions.

 Do this and you’ve suddenly separated yourself from 99% of other applicants.